idominikosgr/VibeKit-VDK-CLI/CONTRIBUTING.md

 - [ ] New feature
 - [ ] Documentation update
 - [ ] Refactoring
-- [ ] Performance improvement

 ## Testing
-Describe manual testing performed and how existing functionality was verified.
+Describe the manual testing performed to verify your changes.

-## Documentation
-Describe documentation updates made.

-## Additional Notes
-Any additional information that would be helpful for reviewers.
 ```

 ## Adding New Features

-When adding new features to Vibe Coding Rules:
+When adding new features to VibeKit VDK CLI:

-1. **Discuss First**: Create an issue to discuss your proposed feature before implementation
+1. **Discuss First**: Create an issue to discuss your proposed feature before implementation.
-2. **Follow the Architecture**: Understand and follow the existing architecture and design patterns
+2. **Follow the Architecture**: Understand and follow the existing architecture and design patterns.
-3. **Documentation**: Update or create documentation for your feature
+3. **Update Documentation**: Update `GUIDE.md` and other relevant documentation for your feature.
-4. **Tests**: Write comprehensive tests for your feature
-5. **Example Usage**: Include examples of how to use your feature

-### Adding a New Language Analyzer

-To add support for a new programming language:

-1. Create a new file in `src/scanner/analyzers/[language].js`
-2. Implement the required analyzer interface:
-   - `analyzeCode(code)`: Analyze code content
-   - `analyzeFile(filePath)`: Analyze a file
-   - `analyzeNamingConventions(files)`: Detect naming conventions
-3. Add language-specific rule templates in `src/scanner/templates/languages/`
-4. Update the `TechnologyAnalyzer` to detect the new language
-5. Test your analyzer manually with sample projects to ensure it works correctly

 ### Creating New Rule Files

-All new rule files (.mdc) must follow the standardized template format:

-1. Use the `templates/standardized-rule-template.mdc` as your starting point
-2. Include all required metadata fields (description, version, lastUpdated)
-3. Follow the 8-section format outlined in the template
-4. Place your rule file in the appropriate directory (.ai/rules/[category]/)
+All new rule files must be placed in the `.vdk/rules/` directory within a project after running `vdk init`.
+If you are contributing new default rule templates, they should be added to the `templates/` directory in this repository.

-Thank you for contributing to Vibe Coding Rules!
+Thank you for contributing to VibeKit VDK CLI!